Max Anderson (footballer): Crawley Town

 On 24 July 2024, Anderson joined EFL League One club Crawley Town for an undisclosed fee on an initial two-year deal.
 He made his debut in a league-opening win against Blackpool.
 On 9 November, Anderson scored his first goal for the Red Devils in a league draw at home to Huddersfield Town.
 On 3 December, Anderson netted the late winner for Crawley away to Charlton Athletic.

 On 3 May 2025, Anderson scored the 600,000th goal in The Football League, with a shot into the bottom corner from the edge of the box, to lead Crawley to a 2-1 away victory over Shrewsbury Town.

+Following the conclusion of the 2025/26 season Anderson was released at the end of his contract.

+Wellington Phoenix

+On 14 September 2026, Anderson moved to New Zealand, joining A-League Men side Wellington Phoenix on a two-year deal.

 International career

 In August 2021, Anderson received a call-up for the Scotland national under-21 football team for the UEFA European Under-21 Championship qualifier against Turkey.
 He would make his international debut in this fixture as a substitute.